 Study from the bottom up

 Another thing about math is you need to master the basic skills and concepts before you can move on to the next.
 For example, you can’t progress to adding or subtracting improper fractions if you don’t understand how fractions work in the first place.
-You can’t move on to algebra unless you understand pre-algebra concepts like integers, one-step equations, etc. Check out GED study guides for math to know the specific topics covered by the test.
+You can’t move on to algebra unless you understand pre-algebra concepts like integers, one-step equations, etc. Check out GED Math study guides to know the specific topics covered by the test.

 Take GED math practice tests to test your understanding of concepts you have just learned.
 By practicing, you will be able to spot your weak areas and strengthen new skills.
 It will help you remember how to solve particular problems.